International

 General Information

-Benin is a member of the West African Economic and Monetary Union (UEMOA) and the Franc zone.
-Benin shares a common currency (the CFA or XOF franc), a central bank (the Central Bank of West African States -BCEAO-) and a common monetary policy with the other member countries.
-The CFA franc is linked to the Euro with a fixed parity guaranteed by the French Treasury.
+Benin is a member of the West African Economic and Monetary Union (WAEMU) and the Franc Zone.
+Benin shares a common currency (the CFA franc or XOF), a central bank (the Central Bank of West African States - BCEAO - and a common monetary policy with the other member countries.
+The CFA franc is pegged to the Euro with a fixed parity guaranteed by the French Treasury.

-Exchange regulations: transfers of funds abroad must be authorized by the BCEAO upon presentation of supporting documents and must go through an approved intermediary.
+Foreign exchange regulations: transfers of funds abroad must be authorised by the BCEAO upon presentation of supporting documents and must pass through an authorised intermediary.

-Through its strategic position, Benin, thanks to the port of Cotonou, is an important transit center for commercial services to Niger, Burkina Faso, and also Nigeria.
+Due to its strategic position, Benin through the port of Cotonou is an important transit centre for commercial services to Niger, Burkina Faso, and also Nigeria.

-The country also benefits from significant agricultural capacity and benefits from liberalization of the cotton sector.
-It seeks to develop the oil and mining sector and awards exploitation permits (gold, iron, uranium).
+The country also has a large agricultural capacity and benefits from the liberalisation of the cotton sector.
+It seeks to develop the oil and mining sector and grants operating permits (gold, iron, uranium).

-The country's good management has allowed it to finance itself on the international market through bond issues (2 were carried out in 2021 for a total of 1.5 billion EUR and 1 in February 2024 for 750 million USD over 14 years). which demonstrates the confidence of long-term investors in the country.
-Fitch has maintained its long-term rating in foreign currency and local currency at B+ -stable- since October 2021.
+The good management of the country has allowed it to finance itself on the international market through bond issues (2 were completed in 2021 for a total of EUR 1.5 billion, 1 in February 2024 for 750 MUSD over 14 years and 1 in January 2025 for 500 MUSD over 16 years) which demonstrates the confidence of long-term investors in the country.
+Fitch has maintained its long-term foreign and local currency rating at B+ -stable- since October 2021.

 Means of Payment & Banking Specificities